cockroachdb/docs/cockroachcloud/export-logs.md

 cloud: true
 ---

-{{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) to configure log export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
+{{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) or the [CockroachDB Cloud Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach) to configure log export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
 Once the export is configured, logs will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud log sink.
 You can configure log export to redact sensitive log entries, limit log output by severity, send log entries to specific log group targets by log channel, among others.

 {{site.data.alerts.callout_danger}}
 The {{ site.data.products.dedicated }} log export feature is only available on clusters created after August 11, 2022 (AWS) or September 9, 2022 (GCP).